 We process personal information for the following purposes.

-- delivering our services to you, developing those services and managing, maintaining and developing our relationships with our Clients.
+- delivering our services to our Clients, developing those services and managing, maintaining and developing our relationships with our Clients;

 - engaging other service providers to provide services to you where necessary to facilitate the provisions of services to you in connection with the engagement;

-- respond to requests, enquiries or complaints received
+- respond to requests, enquiries or complaints received; and

-- To manage Ogier's circulation lists for such marketing material and events.
+- to manage Ogier's circulation lists for such marketing material and events; and.

 Legal justification: Legitimate interests.